tailwindlabs/tailwindcss/docs/source/docs/installation.blade.md

  * You can see the styles here:
  * https://github.com/tailwindcss/tailwindcss/blob/master/css/preflight.css
  *
- * Note: If using `postcss-import`, place this line in it's own file:
+ * If using `postcss-import`, you should import this line from it's own file:
  *
  * @@import "./tailwind-preflight.css";
  *